boomcamp/WP-Final-Project/README.md

 Every created pages should be in a readble format.

 #### Plugins
-Implement at least `two custom plugins` and `one free plugin` from wordpress.
+Implement at least `two custom plugins` and `free plugins` from wordpress.

 #### Admin Login
 Should be `hidden`, `protected` and have a `custom url`